ChrisWren/grunt-nodemon/README.md

 ## Documentation

 ### Usage
-The minimal usage of nodemon runs with a `script` specified:
+The minimal usage of grunt-nodemon runs with a `script` specified:

 ```js
 nodemon: {